Collaborative Research to Support Aging-in-Place

 More than 80% of older adults are interested in “aging-in-place”, that is, in staying in their current residence as they grow older.
 However, residences often need significant modifications to support safe and successful aging-in-place.
 While there are specific standards and guidance addressing the accessibility of large residential buildings, there is less guidance for smaller, multi-family units (duplex, triplex, etc.), sometimes referred to as “middle density” homes.
 What could physically be done to those residences to allow individuals to stay in their homes longer?

 A multidisciplinary team of faculty from the College of Architecture, Design, and Construction stepped in to address this problem with generous funding from the US Department of Housing and Urban Development (HUD).
-The research team led by CADC faculty Justin Miller, Wes Collins, and Shu-Wen Tzeng brought their expertise in architecture, construction management, and industrial design to the project.
+The research team led by CADC faculty Justin Miller (School of Architecture, Planning and Landscape Architecture), Wes Collins (McWhorter School of Building Science), and Shu-Wen Tzeng (School of Industrial and Graphic Design) brought their expertise in architecture, construction management, and industrial design to the project.
 The team, including industrial design faculty member Jerrod Windham and graduate and undergraduate students across the CADC and Auburn, worked to gather and organize best practices in accessible design considering solutions for each room of a house as well as overall mobility, lighting and electrical systems, and building entrances.
 The resulting solutions were formatted for a mobile app, ADAPT, which walks users through design solutions for each room of a house.
 The app also filters solutions based on a series of accessibility concerns and by price-point to help homeowners and professionals consider individual and total costs of the adaptation.

 Another key element of the project was surveying contractors and designers about which elements they integrate into design and construction of residences.
 Wes Collins, Associate Professor in the McWhorter School of Building Science, took the lead on analyzing the data from the survey along with Master of Building Construction student Peyton Morris.
 Survey results indicated that contractors “sometimes” incorporate aging in place best practices but oftentimes do not because owners simply do not request those items.
 This finding supported the need for the ADAPT mobile app.
 Professor Collins said, “The ADAPT app will help bridge the gap between homeowners, designers, contractors and potential accessibility solutions.
 We hope it will help prompt new conversations with designers and contractors who can help clients make accessibility and aging-in-place a reality.”
 The app is currently under review by HUD and will be available and promoted to the public in the near future.